Your cart

 [Seoul, Korea] – 333Gallery/Seoul is honored to present "The Eternal Bloom: The Soul of Earth, Shades of the Inner Self", an exhibition showcasing the profound works of Thai artist Duenchayphoochana Phooprasert.
 Running from November 21 to December 30, this exhibition invites viewers into a meditative experience that explores the interplay of time, movement, and the intrinsic connection between humanity and nature, expressed through clay-based art.

+“When was the last time we let our emotions and feelings run free, without limits?
+For me, it’s when I paint, swing dance, listen to jazz, and sip a good cocktail… Moments where emotions overflow, shifting freely and evolving almost constantly.
 Mood Swing was born from this desire, inspired by bringing together the activities I love—painting, swing dancing, and jazz music.
 These three passions have something in common: they are like moments where time pauses, letting us set our emotions free to roam.
 Painting lets us unleash our inner self; dancing lets the body move freely; and jazz lets emotions leap with every beat.”

 This exhibition features works from artists using traditional printing presses and those who push the medium’s boundaries.
 The juxtaposition of these works invites the audience’s reflection on the physical actions and maneuvers in printmaking and how meanings are generated at a fundamental physical level.
 The title “Pres-s-ence” encapsulates three notions: pressure, separation, and presence.